apigee-labs/rapier/README.md

 Another popular API example is the 'Dog Tracker' example.
 The Rapier spec for it [is here](https://github.com/apigee-labs/rapier/blob/master/util/test/dog-tracker.yaml).
 It shows a more complete example using the techniques we have already seen.
-The generated OAS document for this API specification, [it is here](https://github.com/apigee-labs/rapier/blob/master/util/test/gen_openapispec/openapispec-dog-tracker.yaml)
+The generated OAS document for this API specification [is here](https://github.com/apigee-labs/rapier/blob/master/util/test/gen_openapispec/openapispec-dog-tracker.yaml)

 ### Property Tracker